3 dead, 2 missing from flooding at North Carolina campsite

 WINSTON-SALEM, N.C.
-(AP) — Three people are dead and two more, including a child, are missing after floodwaters from a nearby river overtook recreational vehicles at a North Carolina campsite Thursday, an official said.
+(AP) — Floodwaters from a nearby river overtook recreational vehicles at a North Carolina campsite Thursday, killing three people and leaving two others missing, including a child, an official said.

 In addition to the three deaths at the Hiddenite Family Campground in Alexander County, a motorist was killed in the county while traveling on a road which was washed out by rising water, said Doug Gillespie, county director of public services.